zeeshansarwar2968/EmployeeWageComputation/README.md

 UC10:   Ability to manage Employee Wage of multiple companies

 UC11:   Ability to manage Employee Wage of multiple companies using Interface Approach

+UC12:   Refactor to have list of multiple companies to manage Employee Wage.

+UC13:   Store the Daily Wage along with the Total Wage.

+UC14:   Ability to get the Total Wage when queried by Company.